CodesDoWork/DitIt/README.md

 ## Architecture
 This repository contains two apps (backend & frontend) and a shared-library (types).

 NestJS is used for the backend and React for the frontend.
+The database is a mongodb.
 A Swagger documentation of the API endpoints and data-types can be found at `{baseUrl}:{port}/api` (default: [localhost:3333/api](http://localhost:3333/api)).

+Within the docker container, the apps are located at `/app/backend` and `/app/frontend`.
+A mongodb instance is running inside the container and puts its data inside `/data/db`.
+A volume _todo_app_ is provided for it using the `docker:run` script.

 ## Usage (Frontend)